 In some modern furnaces, the control system uses temperature, oxygen and combustion data to automatically regulate operation and maintain optimum performance.

-This approach helps reduce energy consumption while improving cremation repeatability and overall system reliability.
+This approach helps reduce energy consumption while improving the repeatability of cremations and the overall reliability of the facility.

 The best energy is often the energy that is not consumed.